derek-palmer/acebot-discord/README.md

 ```
 npm install
 ```
-Your App/Bot, client ID and token which can be created here:
+Your App/Bot, client ID and token can be created here:

 https://discordapp.com/developers/applications/me/